fgm/accounts-drupal/README.md

 - Meteor 1.2.x, 1.3.x, or 1.4.x
 - Drupal 8.0.x, 8.1.x or 8.2.x
 - The Drupal [meteor module] from FGM's Github, not to be confused with the existing [meteor sandbox] from drupal.org.
-- The cookie domain for the Meteor application must be the same or a subdomain of the Drupal site.
+- The cookie domain for the Meteor application *must* be the same or a subdomain of the Drupal site.
 This is a consequence of [cookie scope].
 Using the same domain on different IP ports works.

 [cookie scope]: https://en.wikipedia.org/wiki/HTTP_cookie#Domain_and_Path
 [meteor module]: https://github.com/FGM/meteor
 [meteor sandbox]: https://www.drupal.org/sandbox/rgarand/2020935
 [Drupal DDP]: https://www.drupal.org/sandbox/bfodeke/2354859

-If you are using Meteor 1.3.3 or a more recent version, you need to disable update buffering on the client, or the client will never receive notifications from the server, like this:
+New in 0.2.6: if you disabled update buffering on the client using code like the fragment below to support Meteor 1.3.3 and later with earlier versions of this package which relied on `arunoda:streams` or the `fgm:streams` fork, this is no longer needed:

     Meteor.startup(function () {
       Meteor.connection._bufferedWritesInterval = 0;
     });

+The package now uses `rocketchat:streamer` instead, so you *should* remove this line to take advantage of the buffered writes introduced in Meteor 1.3.3.

 # Running a demo
 # Configuring the package